Mental health awareness has skyrocketed in the past few years, which is just one reason why mental health counselors are needed now more than ever.

 National Louis University

-Over the course of this program, you will complete 60-67 credit hours, 100 practicum hours, and a 600 hour internship.
+Throughout this program, you will complete 60-67 credit hours, 100 practicum hours, and a 600-hour internship.
 Courses offered include:

 - Educational Psychology